kubermatic/operating-system-manager/README.md

 Currently this workflow has the following limitations/issues:

 - Machine Controller expects **ALL** the supported OS plugins to exist and be ready.
-User might only be interested in a subset of the available OS.
+User might only be interested in a subset of the available operating systems.
 - The `cloud-configs` are generated against pre-defined templates like [this](https://github.com/kubermatic/machine-controller/blob/master/pkg/userdata/ubuntu/provider.go#L133).
-This is not idea because code changes are required to update those templates.
+This is not ideal because code changes are required to update those templates.
-- Each cloud provider have set their own size limit for `user-data`, machine won't be created in case of non-compliance.
-For example, at the time of writing this, AWS has set a hard limit of 16KB for `user-data` w.r.t. [this](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-add-user-data.html)
+- Each cloud provider sets some limit for `user-data` size, machine won't be created in case of non-compliance.
+For example, at the time of writing this, AWS has set a [hard limit of 16KB](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-add-user-data.html) for `user-data` size.
-- Managing configs for multiple cloud providers, OS flavors and OS versions adds a lot of complexity and redundancy in machine-controller.
+- Managing configs for multiple cloud providers, OS flavors and OS versions, adds a lot of complexity and redundancy in machine-controller.

 ### Solution